tbarron/backscratcher/README.md

     wxfr
         Bulk file transfer.

+    xclean
+        Remove emacs backup files (*~) and other debris left behind by work processes

 You may notice that some of these are written in only perl while others have a python version and some are only in python.
 I learned